Liberals seek to fast-track new COVID-19 aid bill

 Deltell wants to amend the motion to add a committee hearing where the ministers of finance, employment and children all take questions from MPs for 95 minutes each.

-NDP House leader Peter Julian said his party will support the motion but only begrudgingly because people need the help.
-He said the Liberals' actions mean millions of Canadians are suffering and anxious about what help they will get.
+NDP House leader Peter Julian said his party will back the motion but only begrudgingly because people need the help.
+He said the Liberals' actions mean millions of Canadians are suffering and anxious about getting support.

 "Why did they take millions of Canadians right to the precipice before acting?"
 Julian asked.

-The debate comes as the House resumed Monday morning for the first full week of operations for the pandemic Parliament, and as COVID-19 cases continue to surge in the country's two biggest provinces.
+The debate came as the House resumed Monday morning for the first full week of operations for the pandemic Parliament, and as COVID-19 cases continue to surge in the country's two biggest provinces.

 Debate on the government's throne speech will also continue this week, with speeches expected by both Bloc Québécois Leader Yves-Francois Blanchet and Conservative Leader Erin O'Toole, both of whom have been quarantined after testing positive for COVID-19.

-Note: Note to readers: This is a corrected story.
-A previous version referred to the proposed COVID-19 aid legislation as Bill C-2.
-The bill, which has been rewritten, is now known as C-4.
-Note to readers: This is a corrected story.
-A previous version referred to the proposed COVID-19 aid legislation as Bill C-2.
-The bill, which has been rewritten, is now known as C-4.